 Everything about Domaine La Mereuille Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 In fact, prior to 1950, a good portion of the land was devoted to growing crops other than grapes for wine.
 Domaine la Mereuille produced their first wine in 1984.
 Domaine La Mereuille remains a family owned winery as the third generation is now firmly in charge of managing the winery, headed by Michel Bouyer.

 Domaine La Mereuille owns 4 hectares of vines in the Chateauneuf du Pape appellation.
 The majority of their vineyards, 3.8 hectares are used to plant grapes for the production of red wine.

-Domaine La Mereuille produces three wines, two red Chateauneuf du Pape wines and a Chateauneuf du Pape Blanc.
+Domaine La Mereuille produces three wines, 3 red Chateauneuf du Pape wines and a Chateauneuf du Pape Blanc.

 Domaine La Mereuille Chateauneuf du Pape is made from a blend of 90% Grenache, 5% Syrah and 5% Cinsault.
 The terroir is sand, clay and limestone soils in the Cabrieres lieu-dit.
-The wine is aged in foudres along with a small percentage of old oak barrels for up to 24 months.
+The wine is aged in demi-mid, foudres and a small percentage of old oak barrels for up to 24 months.
 About 1,300 cases are produced each vintage.

 Domaine La Mereuille Les Baptaurels – The made its debut in 2007.
 Produced from up to 100% Grenache, although some vintages could have a minor portion of Syrah blended in.
 The terroir is pure sand soils in the Maucoil lieu-dit.
-The wine is aged in mostly new, French oak barrels.
+The wine is aged in used, French oak barrels.